Fireside Chat Series

 Zoom: We host Fireside events online using Zoom (with live transcription), however, the platform for the participants can change based on the preference of the majority of speakers.

 Shared Documents: We currently use Etherpad by Software Freedom Conservancy to enable shared note-taking during the event.
-See this for example - https://pad.sfconservancy.org/p/ttw-fireside-chat-mar2022.
+Refer to this for example - https://pad.sfconservancy.org/p/ttw-fireside-chat-mar2022.

 Video Recording: Video recordings with closed captioning are shared on The Turing Way YouTube channel in the Fireside Chat video playlist.

 Speakers: 3-4 speakers are invited from multiple communities to allow multiple perspectives to be shared.
+Speakers include the co-hosts as the contributors to the discussion.
 Speakers are invited several weeks before the event to contribute to the event at the planning phase by sharing questions they hope to discuss during the event.

 The Turing Way Code of Conduct applies to the Fireside Chat participants and all interactions taking place as a part of the event.